Revisiting Transformers with Insights from Image Filtering and Boosting: Rethinking Residual Connection with Boosting

+Therefore, it is necessary for the sequence $\{i_{\ell}\}_{\ell \in \mathbb{N}}$ to contain at least one bounded subsequence to avoid token uniformity.

-\begin{prop} Consider a transformer with a GRC and no MLP blocks.
-If there is no bounded subsequence of GRC indices $\{i_{\ell}\}_{\ell \in \mathbb{N}}$, then salient information captured by tokens asymptotically vanishes. \end{prop} Proposition \ref{prop:residual-signal-vanish} shows that to tackle the issue of information vanishing, one ought to bound the index sequence $\{i_{\ell}\}_{\ell \in \mathbb{N}}$ for the GRC.
+Proposition \ref{prop:residual-signal-vanish} shows that to tackle the issue of information vanishing, one ought to bound the index sequence $\{i_{\ell}\}_{\ell \in \mathbb{N}}$ for the GRC.
 A reasonable GRC would be to have a constant sequence $i_{\ell} = k \in \mathbb{N}$ for all $\ell > k$.
 To this end, we propose the boosting framework, inspired by a boosting technique for iterative image filtering \cite{romano2015boosting}.
 With boosting, the output of self-attention is computed as

 where $t$ is a scale parameter.
 Rolling the Eqn.~\ref{eq:sos-res} for one more layer (without MLP and layer normalization for simplicity), the next transformer layer can be represented as

 The boosting procedure, therefore, can essentially be seen as strengthening the signal by overlaying the residual and current signals (higher SNR due to Proposition \ref{prop:res-connection-boost}), filtering noise in a strengthened signal.
 Noting that the attention computation is a pseudo-linear (linear with data-dependent entries) transformation, Eqn.~\ref{eq:twicing} can recover many boosting techniques for image denoising algorithms such as twicing.
 Twicing, originally proposed by \cite{tukey77}, effectively re-uses the smoothed residual after each iteration step of denoising by combining it with the new estimate to get a more fine-grained output.
 In Figure \ref{fig:oversmoothing}, we verify that vanilla attention with the standard residual connection tends to progressively smooth the input tokens across layers, and boosting alleviates the issue.